 The SetFrom macro works for any address that you have Send As or Send on Behalf Of permissions for.

-When you are using Outlook 2013, then you can even make this work with the “Reading Pane Reply” feature by uncommenting 3 lines in the provided code.
+You can even make this work with the “Reading Pane Reply” feature by uncommenting 3 lines as indicated in the provided code.

 Use the following instructions to configure the macro in Outlook;